irinatu17/Art-of-Tea/TESTING.md

     - if the user is authenticated, the email field is always pre-populated
     - if the user is authenticated and has the full name is saved in the Profile information, the full name is pre-populated in the contact form
     - map on the contact page displays the correct location, the Info Window shows the opening hours, when the red marker is clicked.
 Zoom controllers also work correctly.
+    - after successfull contact form submission, admin of the store receives the message on their personal email, getting user's email and full name, so an admin can answer the query directly to the user's email
 - **Verdict**: Test passed.
 All the functionality works as expected, no bugs were found during the testing.

 ### Products and product details pages